 - Heroic Sacrifice: Superman believed he intentionally plowed into him to cure Lucy Lane of her blindness.

 - Made In China: Or Hong Kong, to be exact.

-- Mythology Gag: While the cover of each issue of The Man of Steel features a character facing the reader, Issue 5 has his back facing the reader.
+- Mythology Gag: While the cover of each issue of The Man of Steel features a character facing the reader, Issue 5 has his back on the reader.
 A nod to his pre-Crisis counterpart being a mixed-up, backwards creature.

-- Small Role, Big Impact: Initially it was his deterioration that led Lex to discover that Superman is alien, which at the time of the clone's single appearance Superman is believed to be a super-powered human.
+- Small Role, Big Impact: Initially it was his deterioration that led Lex to discover that Superman is an alien, which at the time of the clone's single appearance Superman is believed to be a super-powered human.